 Note: the prices above already include a 10% discount, and if you purchase tickets upon arrival, they will be more expensive.

 Almost all Israeli credit card companies offer discounts.
 Leumi Card and Isracard offer 1+1, Visa Cal offers about 10% discount, and American Express offers 4% off.
 Moreover, other firms offer coupons, as well.
-For instance, Cuponofesh offers up to 21% discounts, but there are also coupons available by GROO.
+For instance, Cuponofesh offers up to a 22% discount.
 Coupon availability changes over time.
 Thus if you want to save, look for coupons online before your visit.

 Also, I want to mention that there are picnic tables on-site, and we brought food from home.
 Furthermore, you can not light a fire on site.